benjy2976/vuex-model-store-generator/README.md

 export default Product.getStore(state, getters, actions, mutations)

 ```
-after you need to create a file index.js into a /store folder you have two ways to declare the state
+you need to create a file index.js into a /store folder you have two ways to declare the state

 ````js
 import Vue        from 'vue'